Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.

 NB: In Australia, Aboriginal and Torres Strait women are twice as likely as non-indigenous women to have CVD.
 Source

-- Age (over 55 for women)
+• Age (over 55 for women)

-- Post-menopause
+• Post-menopause

-- Smoking
+• Smoking

-- Being overweight or obese
+• Being overweight or obese

-- Gestational diabetes or pre-eclampsia during pregnancy
+• Gestational diabetes or pre-eclampsia during pregnancy

-- High blood pressure
+• High blood pressure

-- Raised cholesterol
+• Raised cholesterol

-- Diabetes/pre diabetes
+• Diabetes/pre diabetes

-- Family history
+• Family history

-- Smoking
+• Smoking

-- Kidney disease
+• Kidney disease

-- Excessive alcohol
+• Excessive alcohol

-- Unhealthy diet
+• Unhealthy diet

-- Lack of physical activity
+• Lack of physical activity

-- Hormonal disorders
+• Hormonal disorders

-Taking a closer look:
+Let's take a closer look:

 3. The age factor

 For women, age is a huge risk factor.
-When we enter post-menopause our levels of protective estrogen drop.
+Indeed, when we enter post-menopause our levels of protective estrogen drop.
 Another key point is that if you’ve experienced early menopause naturally you’re also twice as likely to develop heart disease.
 The same is true if you have had your ovaries surgically removed.

 In addition, as women, our risk of CVD triples with every decade of life.
 The Australasian Menopause Society report that it’s estimated that 82 percent of people who die of heart disease are 65 years or older.
 And it’s important to realise that the risk of stroke doubles every decade after age 55.

-5. Still smoking?
+5. Are you still smoking?

-6. What you eat is pivotal
+6. What you eat changes the game

 Moreover, a high intake of unhealthy fat coupled with a low intake of fruits, vegetables and fish are linked to CVD.
+True story.

-The Mediterranean Diet
+The Mediterranean diet

-The DASH Diet
+The DASH diet

 For one thing, it tied for first out of 39 diets for “Best Diets for Healthy Eating” and “Best Heart-Healthy Diets” in the 2021 Best Diets report from U.S. News & World Report.
+Woohoo, that’s pretty impressive!

 Non-processed foods